PabloFernandez93/creating-a-mongoose-model-and-seeds-file/README.md

 - Making a models folder and a product.js file
 - Requiring the model on the index.js file
-- Creating a seeds.js file to seed our database and giving it initial data
+- Creating a seeds.js file to seed the database and giving it initial data
 - Working with insertMany()

 how to run it: